aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

    <validation step="86eeda16-df94-42ca-b4e3-ff17ba6aae26" />

 ## Task 6: Restrict network access to a resource

+In this task, you will create an Azure Storage account and restrict network access to it by configuring network rules and service endpoints.

 The steps necessary to restrict network access to resources created through Azure services enabled for service endpoints varies across services.
 See the documentation for individual services for specific steps for each service.
 The remainder of this exercise includes steps to restrict network access for an Azure Storage account, as an example.